-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Welfare Rights and Carers Together provide a service from the surgery. - A nurse practitioner visited the housebound patients.
+- The practice offered proactive, personalised care to meet the needs of the older people in their population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Performance for conditions associated with older patients, such as heart failure, was better than the national average.
+The practice achieved 100% of the total QOF points available for this condition, compared to the national average of 98.1%.